danfuzz/lactoserv/doc/configuration/4-built-in-applications.md

 for applications that are mounted at fixed paths (e.g. within a [`PathRouter`](#pathrouter) at a non-wildcard path).

-With regards to the other options, when a request is filtered out, the result is that the application simply _doesn't handle_ the request, meaning that the request will get re-dispatched to the next application in its routing chain (if any).

 **Note:** This application is meant to cover a good handful of common use cases.
 It is _not_ meant to be a "kitchen sink" of filtering.
 For filtering cases beyond what's covered here, the best option is to define a custom application